jalho/j3.re_backend/README.md

 * `npm start`

     *Run `build/index.js` (compiled from TypeScript) with Node.js.
 Heroku web process is configured (in `Procfile`) to use this script.
-It does so after automatically running the build script too.*
+It does so automatically after running the build script first.*

 * `npm run build`